surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 - <b>Rotation</b> This option controls the clockwise rotation angle (in degrees) of the label, the rotation center point being the label center.
 The default value is 0 (no rotation).

--  **Align**   it defines the position of the label relative to the anchor point position and direction.
+-  <b>Align</b>   it defines the position of the label relative to the anchor point position and direction.
 Its value can be expressed by one of the following string presets:

-   -   **Start** the label is positioned before the anchor point, following the same direction
+   -   <b>Start</b> the label is positioned before the anchor point, following the same direction
-   -   **End** the label is positioned after the anchor point, following the same direction
+   -   <b>End</b> the label is positioned after the anchor point, following the same direction
-   -   **Center (default)** the label is centered on the anchor point
+   -   <b>Center (default)</b> the label is centered on the anchor point
-   -   **Right** the label is positioned to the right of the anchor point (0°)
+   -   <b>Right</b> the label is positioned to the right of the anchor point (0°)
-   -   **Bottom** the label is positioned to the bottom of the anchor point (90°)
+   -   <b>Bottom </b>the label is positioned to the bottom of the anchor point (90°)
-      -   **Left** the label is positioned to the left of the anchor point (180°)
+      -   <b>Left</b> the label is positioned to the left of the anchor point (180°)
    -   **Top** the label is positioned to the top of the anchor point (270°)
   - **Anchor** The label position is calculated based on the anchor option.
 AcuBi supports Following positioning.